synnaxlabs/synnax/.github/PULL_REQUEST_TEMPLATE/rc.md

 - [ ] Array Sampling - Read from multiple channels in array-sampling mode.
 - [ ] Array Sampling - Auto-generate timestamps on the driver.
 - [ ] Array Sampling - Read timestamps from the OPC UA server.
 - [ ] Array Sampling - The driver will not crash if I specify an improper array size.
 - [ ] Channel Selection - The read task dialog will recommend synnax channels based on the configured OPC UA node.
+- [ ] connect to a physical device and read data from it.
+- [ ]	maintain operation of the driver when a device is disconnected or a channel is removed from the device while it is running.
+- [ ]	enable and disable data saving at will.

 ### National Instruments